How Are NFL Football Players Mic’d Up

 Most every team in the NFL has 1 player on the offense and defense with a communication device in their helmet, and per NFL rules, that helmet has to have about a quarter-sized, round, green, sticker on the back of it, to signify that is the helmet with the radio.

-But in accordance with the Laws of the NFL Official Rulebook (Rule 5, section 3, article 3 specifies the use of speakers in helmets.) no mic is allowed in a Players Helmet.
+But by the Laws of the NFL Official Rulebook (Rule 5, section 3, article 3 specifies the use of speakers in helmets.) no mic is allowed in a player’s Helmet.
 The microphones are attached to the shoulder pads and are quite small.
 Small enough to be insignificant.

 However, the players also have to wear a battery pack to support the mic which has been controversial in the past.
 It’s done a few hours before the game and most players forget that they have it on.
 Which can lead to some problems.